Fiach-Dubh/BITCOIN-YouTube/README.md

 No one owns the Bitcoin brand.
 Thus everyone owns the Bitcoin brand?

-We hope to invite high quality produsers of Bitcoin content to contribute their creations to being uploaded to the Bitcoin YouTube channel.
-This serves to boost their message and spread quality information to the masses under the Bitcoin banner.
-As it is sometimes difficult for some content to get exposure, this may serve creators well if they are trying to build an audience or spread their message.
+We hope to invite high quality producers of Bitcoin content to contribute to the Bitcoin YouTube channel.
+Ideally you can log in to the channel with your own gmail account as a channel editor, and then upload and publisht your content to the channel yourself!

+This serves to boost your message and spread quality information to the masses under the Bitcoin banner.
+As it is sometimes difficult for some content to get exposure, this may serve creators well if they are trying to build an audience, spread their message, or promote their own youtube channel, twitter account, or other social media platforms.
+You can even use the end screen to point to your own youtube channel and/or video's.
 The goal though is to always spread relevant quality Bitcoin signal.
+But please don't shill referral links or ads.
+If you do this, we may have to remove your video.

-A draw back of this and YouTubr is the centralized nature of this design.
-We acknowledge this is not a purely decentralized setup, the are centralized choke points to YouTube channel management and participation.
-But we hope that by always aiming for that ideal we will consistently improve towards it and respect the integrity it inspires.
+A draw back of this and YouTube is the centralized nature of this design.
+We acknowledge this is not a purely decentralized setup. there is a centralized choke points to YouTube channel management and participation.
+But we hope that by always aiming for that ideal we will consistently improve towards it and respect the integrity of the work contributers to Bitcoin build.

 Structure:

-Could start with 2 seperate Bitcoin youtube channels. one for anyone to upload, a free for all so to speak.
-The other would be the main BITCOIN channel that curates the content more so that people are not bombarded with low signal content.
+We'll begin by inviting the higher quality producers to contribute, prioritizing those with low youtube channel exposure.
+Once we have too many contributions, we may branch off to a secondary channel to help focus the content.

 Contributer Invitation Requirements: